Mostafa-Shabani/Find_Overlap_OpenCV/README.md

 In this project I have defined two classes: Overlap and border

 border: could be a general class for borders of different shape
+        By using border::is_monotonic_angles() we can check that a polygon remains a polygon under the transform found.

 Overlap: uses ORB feature detection to detect keypoints in two images and then finds a transform between them The picture below shows the matched feature points between two overlapped aerial images.
 Notice how a fixed landing gear of the drone has been ignored in the transform.
 This is a result of the inbuilt RANSAC method in CV::findHomography